JoshuaManuel/biblio/README.md

 2) Download the most recent "biblio-X.X.X-mac.zip" file
 2) Open it up and drag it to your Applications folder

-If you get an **error about an unidentified developer**, control-click the app and hit open
+If you get an **error about an unidentified developer**, control-click the app and hit open.

 Download or clone the repo, then run "npm run electron:serve" in the directory to build and launch the program in developer mode.

+To build the app for your system, run "npm run electron:build"

 ## Built With